y-akbal/SdP-Net/README.md

-# SdP-Net - SlapDash Net -- AS OF June 12 -- BACK IN TOWN
+# SdP-Net - SlapDash Net

-This is actually a less serious weekend project called SlapDash-Net which can be considered a variation on hybrid Mobile-Net architecture.
-We start with a convolutional layer for patching then use depthwise and 1D convs for mixing channels.
-Finally use some encoder type transformer layers, together with some register tokens and a class token.
-The convolution part is highly motivated by "Patches are all you need" paper.
-The dudes will be trained on ImageNet1k dataset.
+This is actually a less serious weekend project called SlapDash-Net which can be considered a less serious variation on VIT architecture.
+We use some encoder type transformer layers, together with some register tokens and a class token.
+Prior to encoder layers, for fun we introduce some convolution layers in a highly slapdash manner.
+The dudes will be trained on ImageNet1k/22k dataset.

  <h1> Our motto in coming up with SdP-Net:</h1>
  <ul>